PranavBhatP/college-selector-app/README.md

 Assignment submission for React Front-End internship role.

 ## Overview
-As outlined in the assignment, provided the project is aimed at building a web application for selecting from a wide list of colleges from all around the world.
+As outlined in the assignment provided, the project is aimed at building a web application for selecting from a wide list of colleges from all around the world.
 The list is quite exhaustive and has more than 10k+ entries.
 This necessitated usage of techniques like debouncing of API Calls, in order to handle such large search data.
 The result is then stored in the local storage for persistence.

 Tech Stack:
 - React.js